Rustam-Z/data-structures-and-algorithms/README.md

     2. Depth-first search (uses stack)
 - https://youtu.be/oDqjPvD54Ss
 - Breadth-first search.
 Complexity = `O(vertices + edges)`, finding the shortest path on unweighted graphs.
-- BFS starts at some arbitrary node of a graph and explores the neighbour nodes first, before moving to the next level neighbours.
+- BFS starts at some arbitrary node of a graph and explores the neighbor nodes first, before moving to the next level neighbors.
 - <img src="images/35.png" width=300>

 ### Depth First Search
 - https://youtu.be/7fujbpJ0LB4
 - Complexity = `O(vertices + edges)`
 - Make sure you don't re-visit visited nodes!
 Continue on the previous node!
-- Backtrack when a dead end is reched!
-Means don't take the node which has no other neighbours.
+- Backtrack when a dead end is reached!
+Means don't take the node that has no other neighbors.
 - <img src="images/36.png" width=400>
-- Choose any arbitrary node and PUSH (STATUS 2) it into stack.
+- Choose any arbitrary node and PUSH (STATUS 2) it into the stack.
 Then only we will POP.
-When you POP (STATUS 3) and PUSH neighbours.
+When you POP (STATUS 3) and PUSH neighbors.

 ## Threaded Binary Tree
 - According to this idea we are going to replace all the null pointers by the appropriate pointer values called threads.